WePlan/iOS-FinalProject/README.md

 ### UI Part :

-1. CreateGroupView.
+1. CreateGroupView(has prototype).
 Including (All the contents should be implemented in a single view.):
   - Image of the Group.
 (By uploading.)
   - Input the basic information of the group.
 (Such as : title, description, etc.)
   - Add members for this group. (sub-Tableview)